AdobeDocs/workfront.en/help/quicksilver/scenario-planner/publish-scenarios-update-projects.md

 1. (Conditional) Do one of the following:

-  * If you published one initiative, click `See associated project` to open the project created or updated from the initiative.
+  * If you published one initiative, click **See associated project** to open the project created or updated from the initiative.
-  * If you published more than one initiative, click  `See associated projects` to open a list of projects published from initiatives.
+  * If you published more than one initiative, click&nbsp;**See associated projects** to open a list of projects published from initiatives.
 Workfront applies the Scenario Planner Projects filter to the list of projects by default.
 The projects published most recently display at the top of the list.

     ![](assets/scenario-planner-filter-after-publishing-initiatives-350x81.png)